agrawal-d/multidl/README.md

 PATH_TO_FILE - Absoulte path to the file, including preceding slash. ( example / or /public/file.bin )
 ```

+# Sample Files

+A file `2-mb-file.txt` is in the repo for self hosting.
+Otherwise, checkout http://xcal1.vodafone.co.uk/.

 # License

 This software is licensed under GNU General Public License v3.0 or later.